 At the end of the day, life has to be about more than just code.
 You have to actually LIVE IT.
 If you have not had the pleasure of reading the “5 Mystical Practices of Great Engineers” by Ara.
 T. Howard, it explains these beliefs better than I can.
 When I am not online you will find me bouldering, body building, or exploring nature.
 Music moves me throughout the day.
 Different tunes are utilized for different purposes.
 I collect tattoos and hope to have a full bodysuit one day.
 No, they do not all have stories like they preach on various tattoo tv shows.
 Meditation, acupuncture, and massage are part of my regular routine.
 I love to read and have derived inspiration from J.Raymond.

 These are mere snippets of my life.
 I am addicted to the adventure and doing everything I can with the one life we all share in the same game.

-Core Competencies: Ruby, Ruby on Rails, Heroku, PostgreSQL, Sentry, Mandrill, Rubocop, Jshint, SCSS-Lint, Slim-Lint, Slim-Lang, Bootstrap SASS, Rspec, Simple Form, ReFile
+Core Competencies: Ruby, Ruby on Rails, Heroku, PostgreSQL, Sentry, Sendgrid, Rubocop, Jshint, SCSS-Lint, Slim-Lint, Slim-Lang, Bootstrap SASS, Rspec, Simple Form, ReFile

 Extensive Service Orientated Architecture Planning, Budgeting, and Vision Implementation.
 This involved reviewing costs and projects for new resources for the team, designing the new Model View Controller based platform, marketing the concept to executives and stake holders, cross training junior developers on the vision, setting quarterly goals to match our roadmap, and verifying the transition plan daily.